 Keep your gutters in top shape by cleaning them four times a year.
 Focus on clearing debris and ensuring water flows freely through the downspouts.
 Plan major cleanings in early spring and late fall to prepare for seasonal storms.
 Key tasks include:

-Extended downspouts play a crucial role in redirecting water away from your home, preventing foundation damage caused by pooling water.
 Important tip: Make sure downspouts extend at least 3 feet away from your home's foundation to avoid water pooling near the base.

 After improving water flow, it's time to tackle landscaping risks that could threaten your roof.
 Regular upkeep can help you avoid expensive repairs caused by falling branches or wind-blown debris.